codello/setup-lilypond/README.md

 value can take several forms:

 - A specific version (e.g. `2.24.4`)
-- A semver range of supported versions.
+- A SemVer range of supported versions.
 The highes available version matching the range will be selected (e.g. `^2.24.0`)
 - A major-minor version pair.
 The highes patch version available will be selected (e.g. `2.24`).